storacha/specs/w3-replication.md

 The receipt for `space/blob/replicate` includes effects (async tasks) for `blob/replica/transfer`.
 Successful completion of the `blob/replica/transfer` task indicates the replication target has transferred and stored the blob.
 The number of `blob/replica/transfer` tasks corresponds directly to number of replicas requested.

-Each replication task MUST target a _different_ storage node and they MUST NOT target the original upload target.
+Each replication task MUST target a _different_ replica node and they MUST NOT target the primary node.
+``

 The upload service MUST select storage node(s) and allocate replication space when the `space/blob/replicate` invocation is received.